KarrLab/obj_tables/docs/migration.rst

 .. image:: migration/schema_git_metadata.png
   :width: 600
-  :alt: example Schema repo metadata worksheet in an Excel data file
+  :alt: Example Schema repo metadata worksheet in an Excel data file

 With regard to the *previous* relation between schema changes files, recall that dependencies among commits in a repository are structured as a directed acyclic graph because each commit (except the first) has one or more previously created parents upon which it depends.
 Migration topologically sorts the commits in a *schema repo* and then migrates data files from the first *schema changes* file to the last one.